mik-laj/discovery-api/gen_data/release_notes_md/composer_docs_release_notes.md

   * **For Airflow 1.10.6 and later:** The Airflow config property ` [celery] pool ` is now blocked.

+  * The ` [core]sql_alchemy_pool_recycle ` Airflow setting has been modified to improve SQL connection reliability.

 **FIXED:**

   * Fixed an issue with Airflow 1.10.6 environments where task logs were not visible in the UI when DAG serialization was enabled.
+  * It is now possible to upgrade from Composer versions 1.1.1, 1.2.0, 1.3.0, 1.4.0, 1.4.1, 1.4.2, 1.5.0, and 1.5.2 to the newest version.

 ##  June 30, 2020